LouisDesdoigts/amigo/README.md

 Other:

 - [pyia](https://github.com/adrn/pyia) for initialisation of the source Teffs.
-- [xara](https://github.com/fmartinache/xara) for initialisation of the source position.
+- [xara](https://github.com/fmartinache/xara) (Requires local install) for initialisation of the source position.
 - [Webbpsf](https://github.com/spacetelescope/webbpsf) for initialisation of the measured WFE at closes observation time.
-- [dLuxWebbPSF](https://github.com/itroitskaya/dLuxWebbpsf) For the JWST primary mirror aberration model + cubic spline interpolation for detector rotation.
+- [dLuxWebbPSF](https://github.com/itroitskaya/dLuxWebbpsf) (Requires local install) For the JWST primary mirror aberration model + cubic spline interpolation for detector rotation.
 If running on the latest jax you may need to use [this branch](https://github.com/itroitskaya/dLuxWebbpsf/pull/24)

 And never forget, AMI go brrrrrrrr